Abortion in Ethiopia: Legality

 A woman can terminate the child upon a difficulty of giving birth owing to minor or physical disability.
 However, the law engendered almost six in ten unsafe abortions in Ethiopia.
-In 2006, the government started national standard for safe abortion guideline that utilizes medications such as misoprostol with or without mifepristone) to terminate pregnancies, in accordance with World Health Organization (WHO) clinical recommendations on safe abortion.
+In 2006, the government started a national standard for safe abortion guideline that utilizes medications (such as misoprostol with or without mifepristone) to terminate pregnancies, in accordance with World Health Organization (WHO) clinical recommendations on safe abortion.
 Available abortion services are: